adkoh31/Full-stack/Tech Cofounder.md

 ## Getting Started

-### Option A: Work with Our Codebase

-If you want to integrate with our existing codebase:
-1. Fork our repository: [Insert GitHub Repo Link]
-2. Set up the project locally (see README)
-3. Build your feature as part of the existing system
-4. Submit a PR with your changes

-**Pros:** Shows integration skills, works with real codebase
-**Cons:** Requires understanding existing codebase structure

-### Option B: Build Independently
+### Build Independently

-If you prefer to build independently:
+**Important:** We're not sharing our codebase for this assignment.
+Build your solution independently.

+**Approach:**
-1. Create a new repository
+1. Create a new repository for your solution
-2. Build your feature as a standalone system
+2. Build your feature/system as a standalone implementation
-3. Document how it would integrate with InvestLearn
+3. Document how it would integrate with InvestLearn's existing system
 4. Submit the repository link

+**Why This Approach:**
+- Tests your ability to work independently
+- Shows your system design thinking
-**Pros:** More freedom, can use your preferred stack
+- Allows you to use your preferred stack
-**Cons:** Need to explain integration approach

-**We recommend Option A** if you're comfortable with our stack (Node.js/TypeScript/PostgreSQL), but **Option B is fine** if you prefer a different stack and can explain how it would integrate.
+- Focuses on architecture and implementation, not codebase navigation

+**Integration Documentation:**
+Your solution should include clear documentation on:
+- How it integrates with InvestLearn's API (for Option 2)
+- How it integrates with InvestLearn's database schema (for Option 1)
+- API contracts and data flows
+- Authentication and security considerations

 ---